While many early-career researchers (ECR) already contribute substantially to peer review as co-referees, their work is often unrecognized.

 EMBL postdocs and EMBO Fellows with at least two years of postdoctoral experience were invited to self-nominate.

-To ensure balanced perspectives, editors aim to include one postdoc among the three reviewers and encourage cross-commenting between the referees.
-Editors are available to answer questions and provide feedback to ECR referees.
+To ensure balanced perspectives, editors aimed to include one postdoc among the three reviewers and encourage cross-commenting between the referees.
+Editors were available to answer questions and provide feedback to ECR referees.

-The pilot includes now over 150 ECR referees.
+The pilot now includes more than 150 ECR referees.
 Participants demonstrated an above average willingness to contribute reports.
-Editors systematically evaluated reviews against criteria including scientific insight, depth of analysis, constructiveness and actionable recommendations, and found that the quality of postdoc reviews match that of seasoned referees.
+Editors systematically evaluated reviews against criteria including scientific insight, depth of analysis, constructiveness and actionable recommendations, and found that the quality of postdoc reviews matched that of seasoned referees.

 Peer review training

-“This initiative aligns with the EMBO Press commitment to transparent peer review and referee credit”, says Bernd Pulverer.
-“By aiming to ensure that referees get as much out of peer review as the incredible effort they out in – through academic credit for review and training/feedback – we aim to embed peer review as a formal, valorized part of the academic process.”
+“This initiative aligns with the EMBO Press commitment to transparent peer review and referee credit,” says Pulverer.
+“Through academic credit for review as well as training and feedback, we aim to ensure referees are rewarded for the incredible effort they put into peer review.
+Our goal is to embed peer review as a formal, valorized part of the academic process.”

-Encouraged by the success of the pilot, the initiative has now expanded to include the labs of EMBO members and postdocs at HHMI’s Janelia Research Campus.
+Encouraged by the success of the pilot, the initiative has expanded to include the labs of EMBO members and postdocs at HHMI’s Janelia Research Campus in the United States.
 Additional research institutions are invited to consider joining this new model of peer review.

-“This pilot demonstrates that including experienced postdocs in peer review is feasible, valuable and scalable,” says Sara Monaco.
+“The pilot demonstrates that including experienced postdocs in peer review is feasible, valuable and scalable,” says Monaco.
 “The successful response points to a sustainable way of engaging ECRs more openly in the publishing process.”